Chart Color Schemes

 The level of general health in Bellbird Park is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Bellbird Park shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.
-However, older cohorts at higher risk have a prevalence rate exceeding the nation's average.
+Bellbird Park exhibits above-average health outcomes, with a low prevalence of common health conditions among its general population compared to national averages.
+However, higher rates are seen in older, at-risk cohorts.

-Approximately half (50%) of Bellbird Park residents (~5,285 people) have private health cover, which is slightly below the national average of 55.3%.
-The most prevalent medical conditions are mental health issues and asthma, affecting 9.6% and 8.7% of residents respectively.
-In contrast, 71.1% of Bellbird Park residents report no medical ailments, compared to 72.4% in Greater Brisbane.
-The area has a higher proportion of older residents, with 9.6% (1,021 people) aged 65 and over, who may require more health attention than the broader population.
+Approximately half (50%) of Bellbird Park's total population (~5,366 people) has private health cover, which is lower than the national average of 55.7%.
+The most prevalent medical conditions in the area are mental health issues and asthma, affecting 9.6% and 8.7% of residents respectively.
+Conversely, 71.1% of residents report being completely free from medical ailments, compared to 72.4% across Greater Brisbane.
+As of a recent study (date unspecified), 9.6% of Bellbird Park's residents are aged 65 and over, totaling 1,037 people.
+This older population may require more attention than the broader population.

 Frequently Asked Questions - Health